esl/MongooseIM/doc/Advanced-configuration.md

 The following options can be used to configure a connection pool.
 To set the options for all connection pools, put them on the top level of the configuration file.
 To set them for an individual pool, put them inside the `Options` list in a pool specification.
 Setting `odbc_server` is mandatory.

 *Note*: `odbc` prefixes may be misleading.
-Such options apply to all kinds of DB connections, not only pure ODBC.
+The options apply to all kinds of DB connections, not only pure ODBC.

 * **odbc_server** (local)
     * **Description:** SQL DB connection configuration.
 Currently supported DB types are `mysql` and `pgsql`.